Cubic threefolds moduli and the Monster group

 \subsection{The hyperelliptic case}

-In this context we also encounter the hyperelliptic locus and so let us make here a few comments on that case.
-The assumption is then that $g\ge 2$ and $S_g$ comes with a hyperelliptic involution $\iota$ with orbit space a sphere $S_0$.
-Its fixed point set $W$ (which we might call the \emph{Weierstrass set} ) is identified with its image in $S_0$ and has size $2g+2$.
+Here we assume that $g\ge 2$ and that $S_g$ comes with a hyperelliptic involution $\iota$ with orbit space a sphere $S_0$.
+Its fixed point set $W$ (which we might call the \emph{Weierstrass set}) is identified with its image in $S_0$ and has size $2g+2$.
 The connected component group of the centralizer of $\iota$ in $\Diff^+(S_g)$ is (by a theorem of Birman-Hilden) the centralizer $C_{\Mod_g}(\iota)$ of $\iota$ in $\Mod_g$.
 This group, called the \emph{hyperelliptic mapping class group}, is a central extension the spherical braid group $\Mod_{0,[2g+2]}$ by the order two group $\la \iota\ra$.
-This is therefore also the orbifold fundamental group of corresponding moduli stack $\underline\Hyp_g$.
+This is therefore also the orbifold fundamental group of the corresponding moduli stack $\underline\Hyp_g$.
 Note that the associated subspace $\Hyp_g\subset \Mcal_g$ is a suborbifold that has the hyperelliptic involution as global inertia.
-The image of hyperelliptic mapping class group in $\Sp(\Hl_1(S_g; \FF_2))$ is $\Scal_W$.
-Indeed, as we have seen in Remark \ref{rem:hypint}, a total order on the Weierstrass set $W$ produces a symplectic basis for $\Hl_1(S_g; \FF_2)$.
-In other words, the covering group of
+Since $\iota$ acts trivially on $\Hl_1(S_g; \FF_2)$, the image of the hyperelliptic mapping class group in $\Sp(\Hl_1(S_g; \FF_2))$ is $\Sfrak_W\cong\Sfrak_{2g+2}$.
+So the covering group of